“Things which matter most must never be at the mercy of things which matter least.”

 Those issues in the shaded sectors above are material issues for management.
 Those in the dark, (high-high rated) sector above are priority material issues.

 A simpler, alternative approach to materiality assessment is to consider the following questions in relation to each identified sustainability issue:

 - Focus (Vision): to what extent does a focus on this issue support the dimensions of our sustainability vision?

 - Focus (Materiality): how relevant is a focus on this issue to our business in terms of reputation, performance improvement etc?

-- Risk: what is the potential contribution of action on this issue to the minimisation of financial, social and environmental risks?
+- Risk: what is the risk that this issue could pose to our business model and resource dependencies and what is the potential contribution of action on this issue to the minimisation of financial, social and environmental risks?

 - Value: would activity focussed on this issue support us in:

 - Developing a resilient and sustainable business model?